Global Health: Advocacy and Diplomacy in Action

 COURSE DESCRIPTION

-The fourth year of the COVID-19 pandemic, added to the worsening climate, food, economic and political crises, disrupts our lives in new ways and further exposes and increases societal vulnerabilities.
+The worsening climate, food, economic and political crises, disrupt our lives in new ways and further expose and increase societal vulnerabilities.
 Policymakers must skill up to navigate complex ecosystems characterized by poly-crises, rising inequities and a degrading environment.

 As a result, new ways of understanding and working in global health policy, advocacy and diplomacy are needed by those who work in health or those who work in fields that will be affected by decisions or impacts from the health sector.